BotInABoxER/codercar/README.md

-# Project Rover
+# codeRcar
-Project Rover, the newest product from Bot-In-a-Box Educational Robotics!
+codeRcar, the newest product from Bot-In-a-Box Educational Robotics!

 <p style="text-align: center"><img src="https://projectrover.botinabox.ca/assets/images/0.5.1/og-image.jpg" alt="Project Rover's Logo"></p>

 From [https://www.thingiverse.com/thing:3334545](https://www.thingiverse.com/thing:3334545)

-Powered by a Raspberry Pi Zero W, Project Rover is a [DietPi](https://dietpi.com/)-compatible educational robotics kit that is modular, Wifi-enabled, works with Node-RED, and includes a lid with holes for M3 and M2.5 screws that can be used to mount any manner of sensors, servos, and electronics.
+Powered by a Raspberry Pi Zero W, codeRcar is a [DietPi](https://dietpi.com/)-compatible educational robotics kit that is modular, Wifi-enabled, works with Node-RED, and includes a lid with holes for M3 and M2.5 screws that can be used to mount any manner of sensors, servos, and electronics.

-Project Rover now has its own documentation website, so check it out at [https://projectrover.botinabox.ca](https://projectrover.botinabox.ca) for more information, including printing, assembly, and programming instructions.
+codeRcar now has its own documentation website, so check it out at [https://projectrover.botinabox.ca](https://projectrover.botinabox.ca) for more information, including printing, assembly, and programming instructions.

 # BOM/Tools: